-Analogies from mathematics have represented God as $1 \ge 1 \ge 1$ or as one cubed (1^3) .
+Analogies from mathematics have represented God as $1 \times 1 \times 1 = 1$ or as one cubed (13).
 A very common geometric illustration is a triangle, with the Father at the top of the triangle.
 Several variations exist of the triangle illustration, showing all three as God but yet distinct from each other.